IF A MEDIA GROUP HAS TO RELY ON ADVERTISERS TO SURVIVE, THEN QUALITY JOURNALISM DOESN’T REALLY STAND MUCH OF A CHANCE.

 The whole point of the media is to be a watchdog on government, industry and society at large.
 A press hungry for advertising dollars simply cannot be an effective watchdog if their advertising dollars come from the very entities they are obliged to watch.

 That much has seemed obvious to many, hence the practices of outlets like the Consumer’s Union, who became legendary for providing critical reviews for products like dishwashers while shunning the ad dollars and making money using other business models, like donations and subscription fees.

 Another example I can give from personal experience on why capitalism and journalism don’t mix is a bit like the fairy tale Rip Van Winkle, except I did not fall asleep for 100 years.
-I left for about 7 years to be a mom.
+I left the TV station and freelanced for about 7 years to be a mom.

-It was enough time for satellites and the PR business to radically change the tv news business.
+While I was gone, it was enough time for satellites and the PR business to radically change the TV news business.
 Let me explain in detail.

 BACK WHEN TV NEWS DID IT RIGHT

 When I first got to WSMV-TV in 1982 as a photographer/editor in the documentary unit, the station was an oasis of quality journalism.
-WSMV had its own Watergate-like scandal with the reporting of Carol Marin exposing shenanigans by Governor Ray Blanton, who ended up in the federal prison for selling pardons and liquor licenses.
+WSMV had its own Watergate-like scandal with the reporting of Carol Marin exposing shenanigans by Governor Ray Blanton, who ended up in the federal prison for corruption.

 Back in this time period, the commitment to quality journalism was high, due primarily to the mindset of the owners and management.
 WSMV news was recognized all over the country for their quality journalism.
 The station ownership actually favored the news department over the sales department, which is completely unheard of in most TV stations.
 Usually, the sales department is favored because they bring in the money and the news department just spends it.